"I trust that there is nothing of consequence which I have overlooked?" -- Sherlock Holmes

 LasikMemorial.com :: Dedicated to those whose lives have been damaged or destroyed by refractive surgery, this site contains true stories written by the victims themselves.
 When complications occur, your life splits in two.
-There is the person you were before LASIK, and the person you are now...the person whose dry eyes hurt all the time, the person who sees multiple images of everything, who can't drive at night, who can't fulfill his or her responsibilities as a parent, or his or her potential as a human being, the person who suffers from PTSD, depression, and various states of dread about the future.
+There is the person you were before LASIK, and the person you are now...
 You realize that maybe human nature isn't fundamentally good, or at least that doctors aren't what you thought they were.

 LifeAfterLASIK.com :: Created by activist, Dean Kantis.
 Warns about bad doctors that harm patients.
 Cautions prospective patients about LASIK marketing scams that sell fake certifications and entice patients into having surgery by downplaying complications.
 Publishes stories of patients with bad outcomes.
 Links to YouTube videos about LASIK horror stories.